Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 </launch>

-After this step, the package for this tutorial will have the following file structure.
+After completing this work, the tutorial package has the following file structure:

 + choreonoid_ros_tank_tutorial